PatrickAliberti/WebScraper/README.md

 # StockDataScraper

-Scrapes the stock price of a stock symbol entered by the user with the libcurl library.

 This program gets the HTML code of a stock web page and writes it to a file using the libcurl 'easy' interface.
 It then copies the HTML into a string, parses through it, and displays the price to the console.